Understanding and Improving Knowledge Distillation: Analyzing Mechanisms of Knowledge Distillation

-One important characteristic of the teacher distribution $\vp$ is that the prediction (confidence) $\evp_t$ on the ground-truth class $t$ is not a constant and varies across examples.
-Compared to vanilla loss function in~\Eqref{eq:erm}, we find that $\KD$ performs gradient rescaling in the logits space.
-Following is the ratio of gradients (~\cref{eq:grad,eq:dist_grad} ) from the two losses:
+Another important characteristic of the teacher distribution $\vp$ is that the prediction (confidence) $\evp_t$ on the \emph{ground-truth class} is different across instances.
+Comparing ratio of gradients (\cref{eq:grad,eq:dist_grad}):

-Next, we show that $\KD$ performs example re-weighting based on teacher model's prediction confidence $\evp_t$ on the ground-truth class.
+we find that $\KD$ performs gradient rescaling in the logits space based on teacher model's prediction confidence $\evp_t$ on the ground-truth class $t$.
 The gradient rescaling factor $\omega_i$ is larger on average, when teacher is more confident on making the right prediction.
 More specifically, we state the following: